ShristiJalan/Ktinker-Calculator/README.md

 # Ktinker-Calculator
- I have made this calculator for destop purpose and its very easy to implement
+ I have made this calculator for desktop purpose and its very easy to implement using Ktinker I am even thinking of designing this calculator with some bright colors.